Alymantara/pydoppler/README.md

   This is the repository for a python wrapper for Henk Spruit's doppler tomography software.
   This code can will produce a trail spectra of a dataset, and perform Doppler tomography maps.
-It is intended to be a light-weight for single lien datasets.
+It is intended to be a light-weight code for single emission line datasets.
   The code will be able to:
+  - [x] Load and normalised spectra
+  - [x] Plot a trail spectra at initial phase resolution and binned
+  - [x] Run Doppler tomography and plot reconstruvted spectra
+  - [ ] Perform initial spectra binning into user-defined phase bins
+  - [ ] User-friendly functions
+  - [ ] Auto-save of figures.
+Have to be done manually.

   The original code and IDL interface can be found at:
    *  https://wwwmpa.mpa-garching.mpg.de/~henk/